 The 41mm KYB inverted front fork is nice enough, as is the styling, but the nasty box-section swingarm is straight out the 80s, and lazy design around the exhaust valve, lambda sensor and the messy proliferation of wiring and hoses is a real let down.
 The motor is detuned in a fairly unreverseable way (cams, inlet/outlet tracts), which is a massive shame – they should have left it as was, and just altered the gearing to suit.
 We hope it rides better than the soft cycle parts would suggest.

 If you’re waiting for something sporty and new from Honda or Yamaha, don’t hold your breath.
-Aside from a rumoured Honda CBR600 (minus the RR, being a new take on the old all rounder), the best you’re going to get from both manufacturers is new paint.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Aside from a rumoured Honda CBR600 (minus the RR, being a new take on the old all rounder), the best you’re going to get from both manufacturers is new paint.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.